knative/docs/docs/serving/config-ha.md

 - Setting `--replicas=1` disables HA.
 - Passing `--disable-ha` to the controller process disables leader election.

+If you scale down the `autoscaler` component, you may get inaccurate autoscaling results for a subset of your Revisions for a peroid, which can be up to `stable-window` time.
+This is because when an `autoscaler` pods is terminating, the leadership of its owned Revisions will be gained by other standby `autoscaler` pods.
+The new leader `autoscaler` pods need `stable-window` time to build the scaling metrics state for its newly owned Revisions.

 ## Scaling the data plane